Why is early diagnosis important?

 Kids with Usher syndrome have hearing loss.
 Regardless of the communication method a family chooses, be it sign language or oral communication, early detection is the key.
 Most language is developed in the first five years of life.
 You need to get started right away and knowing whether you’re dealing with Usher needs to be part of the decision process.

 A child with hearing loss does not need mobility training, but a child with Usher syndrome might.
 Many parents of children with Usher report suspecting that their child had problems seeing at night, but they often only recognize it after an accident has occurred.

 Balance is also a concern in families with Usher.
-Riding a bike or ice skating or simply hiking a steep trail can be dangerous for kids with Usher.
-Not undoable, mind you, but dangerous without the proper preparation.
-Parents plan ahead when they have a diagnosis where they might not without it.
+Riding a bike, ice skating or simply hiking a steep trail requires different preparation, skills and awareness for kids with Usher.
+Parents and kids can get creative and plan ahead when they have a diagnosis.

 Educational Support Planning

 Families that have a child with undiagnosed Usher syndrome may only consider supports for hearing loss as part of the Individualized Education Plan (IEP).
 Early diagnosis of Usher can change that before visual struggles start to appear.
 Vision loss changes the way a child learns.
 For example, a child with night vision problems might need a high contrast or tactile diagram of the night sky for an astronomy class.
 Those types of visual accommodations need to be part of a child’s IEP.

 There are treatments nearing or in clinical trial that hold the hope of slowing, stopping, or even reversing the vision loss associated with Usher syndrome.
 But almost all of these treatments are diagnosis specific.
 In other words, it’s not enough to suspect Usher syndrome.
 You have to know definitively and you have to know the specific genetic cause.